-Privileged user accounts must be approved by the Headteacher (or their deputy) or Director of Finance (or their deputy) in liaison with the IT Technical Manager (or their deputy).
+Privileged user accounts must be approved by the Headteacher (or their deputy) or Chief Financial Officer (or their deputy) in liaison with the Trust IT Manager (or their deputy).

 5. Data Integrity

 Administrators must ensure their activities do not result in the loss or destruction of information.
 If a change is made to stored data, then the affected user(s) must be informed of the change and the reason for it as soon as possible after the event.